d23it162/SummerInternship_d23it162/README.md

 day 22: - I secured a WordPress site by installing Wordfence Security for firewall and malware protection, and iThemes            Security for strengthening user credentials and preventing brute force attacks, ensuring comprehensive protection.

 day 21: - Today, I worked on securing a WordPress site using the iThemes Security plugin.
 I configured two-factor                 authentication, Implemented brute force attack prevention measures.

+day 22: - Today, I resolved errors with the iThemes Security plugin’s two-factor authentication setup, ensuring it                functions smoothly and effectively enhances the security of user accounts against unauthorized access.